GearHost/Docs/docs/generate-pfx.md

 You're almost done!
-All that's required is to attach your PFX to your cloudsite.
+All that's required is to attach your PFX to your CloudSite.
 Click **[here](https://www.gearhost.com/documentation/how-to-install-a-pfx)** view this step.

 ----------